-The document unambiguously sheets home the blame on the century long temperature increase on human factors and says the turning point “must come soon”.
+The document unambiguously blames human factors for the century long temperature increase and says the turning point “must come soon”.
 If we are to limit warming to 2 degrees above pre-industrial values, global emissions must peak by 2020 at the latest and then decline rapidly.
-The scientists warned that waiting for higher levels of scientific certainty could mean that some tipping points will be crossed before they are recognised.
-By 2050 we will effectively need to be in a post-carbon economy if we are to avoid unlivable temperatures.
+The scientists warned waiting for higher levels of scientific certainty could mean some tipping points will be crossed before they are recognised.
+By 2050 we will need to be in a post-carbon economy if we are to avoid unlivable temperatures.

-The document puts the lie to the constant refrain of denialists is that temperatures have gone down since 1998.
-The reality is that the last ten years have been warmer than the previous ten and the long-term trend is unambiguously upward.
+The document puts the lie to the refrain of denialists that temperatures have gone down since 1998.
+The reality is the last ten years have been warmer than the previous ten and the long-term trend is unambiguously upward.
 In 2008 there were two temporary cooling influences, a La Nina (ENSO) and low solar output (the lowest level of the last 50 years).
-The Copenhagen Diagnosis says these two factors should have resulted in the 2008 temperature being among the coolest in the instrumental era, whereas it turned out to be the ninth warmest on record.
+The Copenhagen Diagnosis says these two factors should have resulted in the 2008 temperature being among the coolest in the instrumental era, whereas it was the ninth warmest on record.

-Ten year variations such as sunspots and ENSO are the reason why the IPCC choose 25 year cycles to show trend lines.
-Nevertheless most NASA measures of the 1990s have shown a warming between 0.17 and 0.34 °C and with an increase of 0.19 °C between 1998 and 2008.
-The British Hadley Centre’s most recent data had smaller warming trend of 0.11 °C for 1999-2008 but this excluded the Arctic, which has warmed particularly strongly in recent years.
-The Northwest and Northeast Passages were simultaneously ice-free in 2008 for the first time in living memory and the feat was repeated in the 2009 Northern summer.
+Ten year variations such as sunspots and ENSO are why the IPCC choose 25 year cycles to show trend lines.
+Most NASA measures of the 1990s have shown a warming between 0.17 and 0.34 °C and with an increase of 0.19 °C between 1998 and 2008.
+The British Hadley Centre’s most recent data had smaller warming trend of 0.11 °C for 1999-2008 but this excluded the Arctic, which has warmed strongly in recent years.
+The Northwest and Northeast Passages were simultaneously ice-free in 2008 for the first time in living memory and the feat was repeated in 2009.

 The document says climate change will almost certainly cause more extreme weather events.
 This means more frequent hot days, hot nights and heat waves, fewer cold days and cold nights, more frequent heavy rain, more intense and longer droughts over wider areas, and an increase in intense tropical cyclone activity in the North Atlantic.
 There is also evidence of more drought, typhoons and bushfires all linked to anthropogenic climate change.

 The document is timely as the Australian parliament debates the Carbon Pollution Reduction Scheme.
 Whatever the merits of the scheme, its opponents should remember just one in four Australians think climate change fears are exaggerated.
 The other 75 percent may not agree on what to do but accept their scientists are telling them there is a problem.
-They look to lawmakers to chart out a future to best ride out the unpleasant shocks to come not to pretend the shocks do not exist.
+They look to lawmakers to chart out a future to best ride out the unpleasant shocks, not pretend the shocks do not exist.

-This is why Copenhagen is happening in a week’s time.
+Copenhagen is happening in a week’s time.
 None of the 198 governments want to be there and none will win from climate change.
 But all recognise it exists and needs to be dealt at the global level.
 Other than the powerless Pacific island nations, no country is yet obviously threatened enough to make it a success.
 The vested interest of each government will ensure less action will occur than is needed.
-Copenhagen will result in pious platitudes and not much concrete action.
+Copenhagen will result in pious platitudes and little concrete action.